 This book has a literal, step-by-step guide to helping your child become a less picky eater.
 Broken down chapter by chapter and easy to read, this book should be on the shelf of the parents of every picky eater.

 From the website: “Milton is the fun way for you to teach your children about healthy and courageous eating.
 When you place Milton on the table during meal time, he becomes an eating role model for your child.
 Ask your child to feed Milton new foods and show them how “Milton loves it”.
 Squeeze his adorable cheeks to show how he safely chews each bite.
 The uses are just about endless!”

-I wrote a full review about Milton over at Large Family Reviews.
+I wrote a full review of Milton a couple of years ago.
 Let me just say, Apollo loves Milton, we love Milton and I wish we would have had him two years ago!

 We were given one of these Flexi Cut Cups by a feeding therapist when Apollo was a toddler.
 The idea is the child can see the liquid in the cup which takes away some of the anxiety.
 In addition, these cups are very flexible so an adult can squeeze the cup to make it fit the child.